ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-04-01-investigating-disparities.md

 ![Glimpsing the fields of our COVID data.]({{ site.baseurl }}/img/wlkthr_gifs/r_glimpse_race_eth.png)

 We don't actually need a complex Tidyverse chain of commands here.
-We just need to a few special operators R uses to access data inside our dataframe.
+We just need a few special operators R uses to access data inside our dataframe.

 The next two lines of code tell R we want the list of values from specific columns (using the `$` operator) and the value from the first row only (the `[[]] notation`).
 And in this case, we want essentially the same thing from two different columns.